Thinkwise/docs/docs/sf/process_flows.md

 ![](../assets/sf/image245.png)

-Figure 188: New connector process action type
+*New connector process action type*

 The following connectors are available: